london-escience/tempss/README.md

 # TemPro

-### A template and profile editor managing application inputs
+### A template and profile editor for managing application inputs

 TemPro is a web service for managing application parameter templates and profiles which are used for collaboratively generating input files for